 How quickly can I switch back to a previous version?

-These are some of the most important questions that should be clarified before productive use.
+These are some of the most important questions that should be clarified before production use.

-We would be happy to support you in designing a complete policy, best practices and processes that are tailored to your company!
+We at Flexus would be happy to support you in designing a complete guideline, best practices, and processes that are tailored exactly to your company’s needs.